Is the rain milk? Is that Debbie Reynolds' voice? Gene Kelly's widow busts the myths about Singin' in the Rain

 "They say they put milk in the water to make it so you could see it, and it's really preposterous.
 What is was, is really, really terrific cinematography and lighting."

-To make the rain visible, the rain was backlit by the plate glass windows of the shopfronts – though the crew had to make sure the equipment wasn't reflected in the glass.
+To make the rain visible, the rain was backlit in front of the plate glass windows of the shopfronts – and the crew had to make sure the equipment wasn't reflected in the glass.
 Gene is also lit from the front as he comes down the street.

 RUMOUR: Gene Kelly was very, very ill on set while performing the Singin' in the Rain number